Lapricode/robotic_manipulators_playground/README.md

 ## Running instructions

-The program can be run in both Windows and Linux.
+To start the program, run the python file "robotic_manipulators_playground_light.py".
+The GUI can be run in both Windows and Linux.
+The Python libraries needed are written below:

 Python libraries needed:
 - To be installed (using pip for example):